 Come to think of it – one major reason a country continues to prosper is that its residents support its local brands.
-They patronize their home products, use it, and proudly share it with the world.
+They patronize their home products, use it, and proudly share them with the world.
 Sadly, the situation is different in the Philippines.
-Majority of people prefer imported goods and even think local brands fall short when it comes to quality.
-If only we would change this mentality and realize how it would be beneficial to the country, it would definitely be more fun in the Philippines.
+Most people prefer imported goods and even think local brands fall short regarding quality.
+If only we would change this mentality and realize how it would benefit the country, it would be more fun in the Philippines.

 One thing Filipinos are known for is producing world-class quality home furniture.
 Some even last a lifetime that grandparents pass them down to their grandchildren’s kids.
-It’s not just the quality, but the design as well – they’re elegantly Pinoy.
+It’s not just the quality, but the design–they’re also elegantly Pinoy.

-If you’re on the hunt for home items for your new abode, here are some local brands you should follow.
-They’re so good, people from around the globe actually import them:
+Here are some local brands you should follow if you’re on the hunt for home items for your new abode.
+They’re so good, that people from around the globe import them:

 Mandaue Foam is a Cebu-crafted, nationwide brand.
-Its founder, Mrs. Rosita T. Uy started the company in 1971, and it still thrives until now because of its quality products.
+Its founder, Mrs. Rosita T. Uy, started the company in 1971 and still thrives now because of its quality products.
 It belongs in the country’s top 1000 companies with 25 factories and showrooms around the Philippines.
 Mandaue foam is loved for producing its signature Hotel Quality Gala bed mattress and flex foam.
-Now, they have expanded and turned into a complete home store producing dining tables, sofas, and bed frames among other small home items.
+Now, they have expanded and become a complete home store producing dining tables, sofas, and bed frames among other small home items.

 Ask your grandparents for a quality electric fan brand and they would surely say “3D“!
-Northern Islands Company Inc. or NICI started its operation in 1957 as one of the pioneers in home appliance marketing and distribution in the country.
+Northern Islands Company Inc. or NICI started its operation in 1957 as one of the country’s pioneers in home appliance marketing and distribution.
 For over three decades, it has been the sole distributor of “3D” brand nationwide.
-Its founder, Mr. Francisco Guy, led the company with his dedication until it grew and expanded in terms of market, sales, and product lines.
+Its founder, Mr. Francisco Guy, led the company with his dedication until it grew and expanded in market, sales, and product lines.
 Could you believe he started out by selling buttons for the local market?
 Upon the expiration of Mr. Guy’s contract with Mitsubishi Electric Company Ltd., he continued to manufacture and market quality home appliances under the “3D” brand.

 Kultura was founded in 1958.
 They showcase local craftsmanship and artistry, as they bring together specialties from all over the country.
 If you’re looking for home accents, souvenirs, fashion statement pieces, or delicacies, there’s no other place to go but to Kultura.
 You can find it in SM malls, as well as in Taal Vista Hotel and Pico de Loro beach club.